25 Nov

 A note on calling out people who shop during Black Friday

-We’ve all seen the videos of the enormous crowds in shopping malls during Black Friday, shamelessly putting everything they can get their hands on in their carts.
-But this isn’t everyone’s reality.
-For some, Black Friday is one of their only chances to buy things they need.
+We’ve all seen the videos of the enormous crowds in shopping malls during Black Friday, and it’s easy to criticise those people for participating in the shopping event.
+But for some, Black Friday is one of their only chances to buy things they need.
 Calling out Black Friday shoppers doesn’t help, and some even argue that it’s classist, racist, and sexist.
+Part of the solution lies in all of us individually taking a step back, looking at what we consume, and asking ourselves if we really need to participate in Black Friday—not judging what’s in our neighbour’s cart.
+The other and most important part of the solution lies in addressing the systemic issues that lead to this yearly hysteria.

 So what can you do instead?

 At Good On You, we want to help you avoid the hype and embrace conscious consumerism.
 And to do that, we recommend you stop before you shop.
 Give yourself the gift of taking a moment to shift from unconscious to conscious consumer.
 Before you reach for your wallet, start by asking yourself these three questions.
-After doing this short exercise, you might find that you don’t need any new stuff after all.
+After doing this short exercise, you might find that you don’t need to buy stuff after all.

 Take a look at what’s already in your wardrobe and apply the 5 Rs of sustainable fashion: Reduce (what you own and consume), Rewear, Recycle, Repair, and Resell.